prosenjit07/livecontest/README.md

-# live-coding-contest
+## Real-Time-Coding-Contest
-This is Live coding website will provide information about Realtime Live hackathon in different sites.
+This Live coding website will provide information about Realtime Live hackathons on different sites.